psycopg/psycopg2/doc/src/faq.rst

 I can't pass an integer or a float parameter to my query: it says *a number is required*, but *it is* a number!
-    In your query string, you always have to use ``%s``  placeholders, event when passing a number.
+    In your query string, you always have to use ``%s``  placeholders, even when passing a number.
 All Python objects are converted by Psycopg in their SQL representation, so they get passed to the query as strings.
     See :ref:`query-parameters`. ::